-- 3. A high school grade point average (GPA) of at least 2.5; or - 4.
-A ranking in the upper half of the school's graduating class. - II.
-Provisional Admission: Students who do not demonstrate the ability to meet the mathematics and/or writing proficiency standards may be admitted provisionally to a four-year degree program on any campus of the MUS and without condition to a two year degree program.
-Operational rules pertaining to provisionally admitted students are: - A. Students must be informed of their admission status by letters that include the following points: - 1.
-The minimum mathematics and/or writing score(s) required compared to their score(s) that did not satisfy this requirement; - 2.
-An explanation of what they must do to attain full admission status - 3.
-Academic support services available to students, such as tutoring centers. - B. Provisionally admitted students must attain full admission status by completing at least one college-level mathematics and college-level composition course with grades of C- or better before completing 32 credits or 3 semesters, whichever comes last. - C. Provisionally admitted students may declare a major. - D. The term "provisional admission" has particular meaning in the Montana University System, under Board of Regents' Policy.
+Students who have not yet demonstrated the ability to meet the mathematics and/or writing proficiency standards may be admitted without condition to a two-year degree program or admitted provisionally to a four-year degree program on any campus of the MUS.
+Operational Rules for the Provisional Admissions Status Created by Montana Board of Regents provide guidelines to assist students who have been provisionally admitted.
+(See Appendix II.)
+If students cannot move their admission status from provisional to full early in their academic careers, they cannot continue in a four-year degree program.

+- C. Provisionally admitted students may declare a major. - D. The term "provisional admission" has particular meaning in the Montana University System, under Board of Regents' Policy.
 It cannot be used to describe any other admissions status or situation in the System. - E. Provisional admission does not change existing rules within the Montana University System concerning financial scholarship eligibility, satisfactory academic progress, academic probation or suspension rules. - III.
 Enrollment Management Procedures: Campuses may apply admission review processes that 1) improve the likelihood of student success; 2) encourage rigorous college preparation among applicants; and 3) ensure balanced treatment of all student applications. - A. For applicants who exceed every criterion of undergraduate admissions standards, campuses may establish facilitated admissions procedures, and may identify such students with special privileges, titles, or honors. - B. For applicants whose transcripts and exam scores leave some question about the prospective student's success, additional documentation (such as essays, letters of recommendation, and/or portfolios) may be required before granting admission. - IV.
 Exemptions: All students must comply with the admissions requirements set out in Policy 301.
-Exemptions are used to admit students under special circumstances and must be used judiciously: - A. Exemptions for First-time, Full-time Students: Institutions may exempt up to 15% of first-time, full-time undergraduates from the requirements of this policy, except for Completion of the Regents' College Preparatory Program, for students with special talents, minorities and others who demonstrate special needs.
+Exemptions are used to admit students under special circumstances and must be used judiciously: - A. Exemptions for First-time, Full-time Students: Institutions may exempt up to 15% of first-time, full-time undergraduates from the requirements of this policy, except for Completion of the Regents' College Preparatory Program, for students with special talents, minorities and others who demonstrate special needs. - B. Categorical Exemptions: The following categories of students are also exempt from the requirements of this policy: - 1. non-traditional students (those who do not enter college for a period of at least three years from the date of high school graduation or from the date when they would have graduated from high school), - 2. summer only students, and - 3. part-time students taking seven or fewer college-level semester credits. - C. Procedures Required for Granting Exemptions: Campuses must establish procedures for the admission of applicants who do not meet the minimum requirements set forth in this policy.
+Such procedures